xbmc/repo-plugins/plugin.program.multiroomaudio/readme.txt

 12) Goto the plugin and select Generate Files

+13) Goto System > System > Audio output > Audio output device and select MAV Streaming Sink (Linux Only) Audio will be produced via the Loopback

-13) Because this is the initial setup of the plugin a full Restart of your machine and XBMC is required.
+14) Because this is the initial setup of the plugin a full Restart of your machine and XBMC is required.
-Note: from here on out, any changes made to the Addon Settings will require a restart of XBMC only so that new playercorefactory.xml file can be initialized.
+    Note: from here on out, any changes made to the Addon Settings will require a restart of XBMC only so that new playercorefactory.xml file can be re-initialized.
+IT'S also a good idea to RE-GENERATE FILES everytime you make a change to the settings.

 Client Specific:
-1) After doing the above w/ exception to the Master specific settings... go to the plugin and lets Add a source, call it whatever you gave the above
-SAP name of the master like "Livingroom"
+1) Configure your paths.

-2) URL - Define the url of the stream, in this case udp://@224.1.1.152:1152
+2) Configure the SAP Name of the Client.

-3) IP address is optional, but put the host ip of the Master here.

-This is optional:
+3) Goto Misc Settings and select Auto Start Playing Source if you want this Client to automatically start playing the Master Source when the master starts streaming.
+   NOTE: If you are already playing any media on the client the Master will not activate the source on the client.

+4) Select OK to save the Settings

+5) To add a source now is very easy, in the MultiroomAudio plugin via the Context menu select "Add New AV Source", a dialogue will popup and now select "Auto Scan".
+From here it will automatically find the Master and any other possible MAV Clients on the network, provided they were initially configured and restarted.  ;-)

+6) Select Generate Files....
+Requires a XBMC restart.

-Everytime you create a new source a .pls file is generated and stored in the Multiroom-AV folder.
+7) Now that you restarted XBMC Everytime you create a new source a .pls file is generated and stored in the Multiroom-AV folder.
 In that folder there are two subfolders name VIDEO and AUDIO.
 Now, what you should do is go into the Music and the Video sections of XBMC under "Files" and do "Add source" to add the VIDEO folder to the Video Section and AUDIO folder to Music.
 When you get to the point where you give the new item a name, for both instances call it Multiroom-AV and hit OK to save.
 So, What are we doing here...?
-Well, by doing this we will have the ability to access the sources via something like the XBMC Remote for iPhone or http.
+Well, by doing this we will have the ability to access the sources via something like the XBMC Remote for iPhone or http....